reevesba/2020_presidential_primary_poll/README.md

 ## data
 data and links to data

 ## doc
 documentation
+### report
+1. Research if polling data refelct election
+2. Background of Polls(data selected and negelected)
+3. Change of polling data with timeframe and region difference

 ## lib
 libraries used

 ## out
 output files(graphs and result goes here)

 ## src
 source files(code goes here)